Nikelroid/Multi-Modal-Sentiment-Classification/README-PHASE0.md

 <p>MSCTD is a tool designed for multi-modal sentiment analysis and time dynamics exploration in image-text conversations.
 It provides functionalities to preprocess data, create datasets, perform sentiment analysis, visualize sentiments, analyze text lengths, and explore time patterns within conversations.</p>

+<h2>Phase 0: Define Dataloader</h2>

+<p>In this phase, we prepare a appropriate data loader for load data from memory.
+This class can get used in next phases.</p>

 <h2>Getting Started</h2>

 <p>To use MSCTD, follow these steps:</p>